LeonisX/space-trader/README.md

 * On sell, plunder, jettison - show goods with bold
 * Sell - add goods to planet
 * Save last search phase in Find form
+* Buy/Sell equipment - CheckBox, which offers all equipment in debug/cheat modes

 ## Known bugs: